Workflow

 - Select the text you’ve just added.

-tag with an automatically generatedname
+<Value>tag with an automatically generatednameattribute. - The

 Pulling in changes that have been made externally